iCIMS-inc/intro-to-react/README.md

 # intro-to-react
-Intro to react examples originally created for Winter 2018 HackHERS event.
+Intro to react to-do application originally created for Winter 2018 HackHERS event.

 # Installation
 First, install git and yarn.
 Then: